advancedresearch/advancedresearch.github.io/blog/2021-10-29-the-anti-thoth-argument.md

-# The Anti-Toth Argument
+# The Anti-Thoth Argument
 by Sven Nilsen, 2021

-In this blog post I will try to explain the anti-Toth argument and how it relates to mathematical languages.
+In this blog post I will try to explain the anti-Thoth argument and how it relates to mathematical languages.

 Daniel Fischer argued on our [Discord server](https://discord.gg/JkrhJJRBR2) that ancient Egypt had a profound insight on the effects of written language.

-[Toth](https://en.wikipedia.org/wiki/Thoth) is an ancient Egyptian deity, who was the god of the moon, wisdom, writing, hieroglyphs, science, magic, art and judgement.
+[Thoth](https://en.wikipedia.org/wiki/Thoth) is an ancient Egyptian deity, who was the god of the moon, wisdom, writing, hieroglyphs, science, magic, art and judgement.

 ### Avatars